 Deprecated version v15.x (e.g. 15.0, 15.1, etc) Stretch (aka Debian 9)

-For example, if you are using Linux, you can download the key directly from TurnKey's GitHub "common" repository and add it to your GPG keyring (this example uses v16.x/'buster' - be sure to update the CODENAME value if you're not using v16.x/Buster based images):
+Note that we rotate our keys for each major version release so be sure to use the key for the relevant specific release.
+The has file contains the instructions to download the key from a public key server but the keys are also avaialble from GitHub. using Linux, you can use GPG to download the key directly from TurnKey's GitHub "common" repository and add it to your GPG keyring (this example uses v16.x/'buster' - be sure to update the CODENAME value):

 $ CODENAME=buster # NOTE update this to relevant release codename